TwahaNz/DesignPatterns/README.md

 A simple project testing all the types of design patterns.

 #Patterns Added So Far
 ###1.
-Observer Pattern <br />
+Observer Pattern
     GoF Definition: Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+###2.
+Singleton Pattern
+    GoF Definition: Ensure a class only has one instance, and provide a global point of access to it.